vegasjj/exp-net-fundamentals-2025-Q2/projects/week1/linux-networking/Journal.md

 </BODY></HTML>
 ```

-The ouput shows a request made to `google.com` and the default response.
+The output shows a request made to `google.com` and the default response.
 In the real world the request would have been made to a service to either get, write or modify data.